 Can AI tools paraphrase or rewrite for you?

 Yes, but with caveats.
-AI paraphrasing tools are good at swapping vocabulary and restructuring sentences.
-They’re less reliable at preserving meaning in technical or nuanced content.
-For rewriting, AI can produce a solid first draft, but you’ll usually need to edit for voice and accuracy.
+AI paraphrasing tools handle vocabulary swaps and sentence restructuring well.
+They’re less reliable at preserving meaning in technical or specialized content.
+For rewriting, AI can produce a solid first draft, but you’ll need to edit for voice and accuracy.
 The best results come from using AI as a starting point, then reviewing the output yourself.

 How do I know if my paraphrase is too close to the original?